DreamOfTheRedChamber/leetcode/README.md

 #### PriorityQueue <a id="ds-priorityqueue"></a>
 * Built-in implementation remove() method for priorityqueue has O(n) time complexity.
   -  O(n) time is spent on looping through entire queue to find the element to be removed.
 O(logn) is used to remove the element
-  -  But O(n) could be easily improved to O(logn) by adding an additional Map<T, Node> existingNodes.
+  -  But O(n) could be easily improved to O(logn) by adding an additional Map&lt;T, Node&gt& existingNodes.
 When Node has duplicate values, a counter could be added as Node class instance variable.

 * Lambda expression inside PriorityQueue elements comparison
 ```java